cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 10. Limitations
 11. Lag & Backfill
 12. Changelog                   (optional; only include if there are necessary changes to flag)
+13. Source and Licensing
 ```

 Keep a section only when it has something to say.
-A one-line "aligns to Saturday" belongs in the summary table, not in its own subheading.
-Do not add a Changelog with a placeholder "initial release" entry, and do not add a standalone "Source & Licensing" section; the license lives in the summary table, and a citation line goes in the Overview only when the license requires attribution.
+Do not add a Changelog with a placeholder "initial release" entry.

 ---